suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### Critical Metadata {#ovr-critical}

 Some metadata needs to be accessed before the manifest is processed.
-This metadata can be used to determine which the newest manifest is and whether the structure version is supported.
+This metadata can be used to determine which manifest is newest and whether the structure version is supported.
 It also MAY provide a URI for obtaining a canonical copy of the manifest and Envelope.

-See {{manifest-version}}, {{manifest-seqnr}}, {{manifest-reference-uri}} for more detail.
+See {{manifest-version}}, {{manifest-seqnr}}, and {{manifest-reference-uri}} for more detail.

 ### Common {#ovr-common}

 Some metadata is used repeatedly and in more than one command sequence.
 In order to reduce the size of the manifest, this metadata is collected into the Common section.
 Common is composed of three parts: a list of dependencies, a list of components referenced by the manifest, and a command sequence to execute prior to each other command sequence.
 The common command sequence is typically used to set commonly used values and perform compatibility checks.
 The common command sequence MUST NOT have any side-effects outside of setting parameter values.

-See {{manifest-common}}, {{SUIT_Dependency}} for more detail.
+See {{manifest-common}}, and {{SUIT_Dependency}} for more detail.

 ### Command Sequences {#ovr-commands}